Official language of bhutan

 What Languages are Spoken in Bhutan

 ↑ Dzongkha at Ethnologue (18th ed.Dzongkha, the official language of Bhutan, holds the key to understanding the culture and traditions of this Himalayan kingdom.
-Dzongkha was taught in grades one through twelve in the 1980s.
+Dzongkha is the national language of Bhutan, and the Tibetan alphabet is used for writing.
 It has its roots in the ancient Tibetan script and has evolved over centuries to become the distinct language it is today.
 Embracing the Melting Pot.

 List of official languages by country